 What are my rights as a consumer?

-View a summary of your rights under the FCRA.
-In some cases, you may have additional rights under state law.
-Please refer to the summary of state-specific rights.
+Click here to view a summary of your rights under the FCRA.
+In some cases, you may have additional rights under state law or due to your status as a victim of fraud.
+Please refer to the summary of state-specific rights and fraud victims’ rights.

 When you're happy at work, it transcends into so many other aspects of your life.